nahumck/nahumck.me/posts/2015/11/out-of-the-fog.md

 The next 10 minutes changed my life.

 My morning commute was an average drive: 20 min of time, give or take some traffic.
 Leaving later means more traffic, but it also means that there is additional traffic from people coming home after working midnights from the assembly plants and other jobs.
 About 10 min into my drive, I made the left at the light I always do, and accelerated at the rate I normally did.
 I was following a large SUV, and I drive a sedan.
-Suddenly, out of no where, the SUV swerved onto the shoulder[\[1\]](#fn-1 "see footnote"), and I had no time…
+Suddenly, out of no where, the SUV swerved onto the shoulder[^1], and I had no time…

 **SMASH!**